nixberg/noise-swift/README.md

 # Noise

 Swift implementation of the [Noise protocol framework](https://noiseprotocol.org) for [Xisco](https://github.com/nixberg/xisco-swift).
+Do not use.